 2009 “Simple People,” in Steve Striffler and Carlos de la Torre, eds., The Ecuador Reader.
 Durham: Duke University Press, pp.403-414.

 2006 Remembering the Hacienda: Religion, Authority, and Social Change in Highland Ecuador.
 Austin: University of Texas Press.

 2005 “Discipline and the Arts of Domination: Rituals of Respect in Chimborazo, Ecuador.”
 Cultural Anthropology 20(1):97-127.

 2002 “‘To Act Like a Man’: Masculinity, Resistance, and Authority in the Ecuadorian Andes.”
-In Lessie Jo Frazier, Rosario Montoya, and Janise Hurtig, eds., Gender’s Place: Feminist Anthropologies of Latin America.
+In Lessie Jo Frazier, Rosario Montoya, and Janise Hurtig, eds., Gender’s Place.
 Palgrave Macmillan: New York. pp.45-64.

 2002 “Aurelio’s Song.”
 In Linda Walbridge and April Sievert, eds., Personal Encounters: A Reader in Cultural Anthropology.
 McGraw Hill: New York, pp.157-162.